keygen-sh/typed_params/README.md

 param :tag, type: :string, allow_nil: true
 ```

-By default, nil params are rejected with a `TypedParameters::InvalidParameterError`
+By default, nil params are rejected with a `TypedParams::InvalidParameterError`
 error.

 #### Allow non-scalars